KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 - The subversal arc through 🕷️ Nekron — declivous entropy (E↓) toward ♾ Khaon, scattering into boundless dispersion.

 ### Centropy at the Horizon
 Centropy faces Source through every layer, maintains orientation, passes through ⚫ Aion, and integrates into 🕳️ Zenon intact.
-Being is preserved.
+Essnece is preserved.
 Entropy faces away from Source, loses orientation, collapses into ⚫ Aion as static, unfulfilled potential, and cannot cross into 🕳️ Zenon at all.

 ### Shred Integration
 Advocates of dissolution-as-transcendence argue that if the structure allows both flows, it must be the “author” of both outcomes — therefore, both are equally valid destinations.
 This collapses the distinction between allowance and decree.
 The lattice permits polarity because without it, there is no motion.
 Permission for a thing to occur is not predestination for it to occur.

 Another inversion says: “Collapse returns to Source.”
 Structurally impossible — collapse (E↓→♾→⚫) returns only to static potential in ⚫ Aion.
 From there, without a complete reorientation, there is no further passage.
-Dissolution is cessation of manifest being, not transcendence of being.
+Dissolution is cessation of manifest essence, not transcendence of essence.

 **Anchor**
 E↓→♾→⚫ ⊘ is not C↑→⚫→🕳️ ⤈.
 Only the latter crosses the event horizon.